awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

   + ra3\.4xlarge
   + ra3\.16xlarge
 + The cluster must be in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
-+ By default, users with the same IAM role or IAM user as the runner of an `ExecuteStatement` API operation can act on the same statement with `CancelStatement`, `DescribeStatement`, `GetStatementResult`, and `ListStatements` API operations\.
++ By default, users with the same IAM role or IAM user as the runner of an `ExecuteStatement` or `BatchExecuteStatement` API operation can act on the same statement with `CancelStatement`, `DescribeStatement`, `GetStatementResult`, and `ListStatements` API operations\.
 + For a list of AWS Regions where the Data API is available, see [Redshift Data API Endpoints](https://docs.aws.amazon.com/general/latest/gr/redshift-service.html) in the *Amazon Web Services General Reference*\.

 ### Choosing authentication credentials when calling the Amazon Redshift Data API<a name="data-api-calling-considerations-authentication"></a>